microsoftgraph/microsoft-graph-training/tutorials/includes/php/01-intro.md

 ## Prerequisites

-Before you start this tutorial, you should have [PHP](https://www.php.net/) installed on your development machine.
+Before you start this tutorial, you should have [PHP](https://www.php.net/) and [Composer](https://getcomposer.org/) installed on your development machine.

 You should also have either a personal Microsoft account with a mailbox on Outlook.com, or a Microsoft work or school account.
 If you don't have a Microsoft account, there are a couple of options to get a free account: